PUT ON THE WHOLE ARMOUR OF GOD (Part 2)

-The born-again believers are not fighting in spiritual warfare to earn, gain or obtain victory over the devil, but to appropriate, enforce, defend, demonstrate or manifest the victory that Jesus Christ has already won for them and given to them through His death on the cross (Col. 2:15, Heb.
+The born-again believers are not fighting in spiritual warfare to earn, gain or obtain victory over the devil, but to appropriate, enforce, enjoy, demonstrate or manifest the victory that Jesus Christ has already won for them and given to them through His death on the cross (Col. 2:15, Heb.
 2:14).

 You can only gain victory over the devil through Jesus Christ!

-The Scripture states: “But thanks be to God, who gives us the victory through our Lord Jesus Christ.”
+Paul testifies, “But thanks be to God, who gives us the victory through our Lord Jesus Christ.”
 (1 Cor.
 15:57 NKJV).